-According to the latest Internal Revenue Service ruling, you have the option to either claim or exclude payments as income.
+According to a recent Internal Revenue Service ruling, you have the option to either claim or exclude payments as income.
 However, if you do not claim the payments, and dispose of the property within 20 years, you may be liable for taxes.
+At least once a year, check with your tax specialist for the latest information on this liability.